Asus: Motherboards

 Asus motherboards sometimes include a Q-Connector which sits in between the motherboard front panel connectors and the front panel cables.
 The Q-Connector is marked with bigger text than the front panel connectors on the motherboard, as well as protruding from the motherboard, limiting obstruction from heatsinks and other connectors.

 The Q-connector allows the many front-panel connections to be removed as a single unit for maintenance.
 This greatly reduces the risk of incorrect connections when reassembling.

+ExpertCenter Series

+The ASUS ExpertCenter series of business workstations, desktop PCs, and Mini PCs was first released in 2020.